Set Free

 What Is God Saying?

-The world which shared in the Fall of Man (and thus became subject to change and decay) will also be transformed and share in the glorious liberty of the children of God.
 Romans chapter eight addresses one of the Bible's most stirring concepts.
 Chapter seven of Romans is about I, me, and mine.
 Life for my glory leads to my defeat.
 Life for my freedom leads only to bondage.
-Count the number of Is in chapter seven.
-It's the great I chapter and the result is, ‘Wretched man that I am, who will deliver me?’
-In chapter eight there is a sudden and welcome change.
-Now the pronouns are you or we.
-The Is virtually disappear.
-The principal person in chapter eight is the Holy Spirit who helps, intercedes, gives life, leads, and sets us free.
+Count the number of ‘I’s in chapter seven.
+It's the great ‘I’ chapter, and the result is, ‘Miserable person that I am, who will deliver me?’
+In chapter eight, there is a sudden and welcome change.
+Now, the pronouns are ‘you’ or ‘we’.
+The ‘I’s virtually disappear.
+The principal person is the Holy Spirit, who helps, intercedes, gives life, leads, and sets us free.
 Not only do the pronouns change, but there is also a radical and total change in the message.
-Fear and guilt melt into the shadows and the shadows are all behind us.
-Now the message is freedom, no condemnation, no separation, no bondage, just liberty in and through Christ and that liberty is glorious.
+Fear and guilt melt into the shadows, and the shadows are all behind us.
+Now the message is freedom, no condemnation, no separation, no bondage, just liberty in and through Christ, and that liberty is glorious.

 How Does This Apply To Us?

-Glorious—no other word can describe the liberty of a Christian.
-All we need to do is accept it.
+All we need to do is accept God's gift of freedom.
 It is not a salary given for a job done, nor is it a prize won after a gruelling race.
-It is a gift.
-It is a victory won by our Lord Jesus.
 It is a blessing shared.
 It is a gift that is ours forever.
-To underscore the fact that our liberty is a gift (a sharing of the inexhaustible grace of Christ), Paul quotes from Psalm 68:18, ‘When he ascended on high, he led captivity captive and gave gifts unto men’ (Eph.
+Paul quotes from Psalm 68:18, ‘When he ascended on high, he made captivity itself a captive; he gave gifts to his people.’
+(Eph.
 4:8).
-One of the gifts He has given is the ‘glorious liberty of the children of God.’

 Pray With Me

-O God, in Your Word it is promised, ‘If the Son makes you free, you will be free indeed.’
-Thank You for that freedom.
-In a world that talks so much about freedom and pays so much for freedom, here is Your gift of real freedom.
-Truly we are free because He has made us truly free.
+O God, in your Word it is promised, ‘If the Son makes you free, you will be free indeed.’
+Thank you for that freedom.
+In a world that talks so much about freedom and pays so much for freedom, here is your gift of absolute freedom.
+Truly, we are free because He has made us truly free.

 • His love has broken the shackles of our fears.